This post may contain affiliate links. Read my full disclosure policy.

-Healthy vegan Bali Bowls with Peanut Tofu are loaded up with healthy veggies, black rice, roasted sweet potatoes and of course, delicious Peanut Sauce!
-A little sunshine in the midst of winter.
+Vegan Bali Bowls with Peanut Tofu are loaded up with healthy veggies, black rice, roasted sweet potatoes and, of course, delicious Peanut Sauce!
+Includes a video.
+See all our Buddha Bowls & 50+ Amazing Tofu Recipes!

 Only the truth of who you are, if realized, will set you free. ~ Ekhart Tolle

-And sprouts!
+Add microgreens or sprouts!
 Nutty flavored sunflower sprouts make everything happy.
-They grown here locally in greenhouses, even in mid-winter, and are easily found at our mainstream grocery stores so look for them!
+They are grown here locally in greenhouses, even in mid-winter, and are easily found at our mainstream grocery stores so look for them!

-The tofu will come out flavorful and slightly crispy!
+The Peanut Tofu will come out caramelized and flavorful and slightly crispy!

 Then assemble the bowls!
-I like to place the peanut sauce right in the middle…but do as you please.
+I like to place extra peanut sauce right in the middle…but do as you please.

 Add fresh radishes for crunch and avocado for extra heartiness if you like.

-Such a simple meal that makes my body feel alive and energized.
-Give it a go this week and let me know what you think!!!Print
+Such a simple delicious meal that makes my body feel alive and energized.
+Give the Bali Bowls this week and let me know what you think!

 Bali Bowl with Peanut Tofu, roasted sweet potatoes, black rice, shredded cabbage, radish and snow peas.
 Feel free to use almond butter!